strandlie/EC-Shop/README.md

 ### Features for service providers / shop owners

 Most of the features for service providers are shown in the owner application user interface.

 * In the first tab, owners can see stats describing how often items are picked up, so that you can see which items are popular.
 * In the second tab, owners can see how many items are remainding, so that you know when restocking is needed.
+* The Demographics tab provides information about the customers visiting the shop.
+* The Shelves tab shows information about how many items are on shelves in the shop, so that shop workers know when to move items to the front of the store again.
 * The HeatMap and Plot tabs shows how customers move in the store, and which areas of the store usually have the largest amount of people.
 This can aid with the placement of items.

 ### Features for data providers / customers